 - Put the raisins and 1 tbsp of corn meal into a bowl.
-Toss to very thoroughly coat the raisins.
-This will prevent them from sinking all the way to the bottom of the pudding.
+Toss to thoroughly coat the raisins.
+This will prevent them from sinking to the bottom of the pudding.

 - Once the sugar is dissolved and the margarine/butter is melted, pour the liquid ingredients into the dry ingredients, mixing constantly.
-The constant mixing will help to prevent clumps from forming.
-The resulting mixture will be very thin, only a little bit thicker than milk.
+The constant mixing will help to prevent clumps.
+The resulting mixture will be very thin.
 If it is nearing a pancake-batter consistency, add a little bit more coconut milk or water (about ¼ cup at a time, until you reach the appropriate consistency).

 - Transfer the batter to the greased springform pan.
 Once in the pan, sprinkle the coated raisins into the batter, making sure they are completely submerged.
-Place this on a baking sheet, and place it into your preheated oven.
+Place on a baking sheet, and into the preheated oven.
 Bake for about 50 minutes, or until the top of the pudding has barely set.

 - While it bakes, prepare the “soft-top.”
 This will create a soft, custardy top to the pudding.
 Combine the ½ cup coconut milk, 1 tsp vanilla extract, and 1 tbsp brown sugar.

-- After 50 minutes, take the pudding out of the oven.
-Pour the soft-top mixture over the top of the pudding, evenly coating the entire thing.
+- Remove the pudding from the oven and pour the soft-top mixture over the top, evenly coating.
 Place the coated pudding back into the oven for another 20 minutes, or until the center of the pudding has set.